wirehack7/capsop.com/_posts/2016-10-08-necromancer.markdown

 ---
 layout: post
-title:  "Exorcise the demons of the necromancer"
+title: Exorcise the demons of the necromancer
-subtitle: "Curing the vulnerable machine from it's demons"
+subtitle: Curing the vulnerable machine from it's demons
-categories: [itsec]
+categories: [itsec, English, CTF, vulnhub]
 ---

 Long time no post, I got kinda busy the last days.
 This post is again not about malware hunting, which means not that I don't hunt, I just cannot post about the last happenings and I also don't want to.